 Drinkwater said he is relishing the chance at Stamford Bridge after passing a medical on 31st August 2017 transfer deadline day.

 He added: ‘I’m delighted to be a Chelsea player and can’t wait to get started.
-It has been a long journey to get here but I am very happy and am looking forward to helping the club win more trophies.’
+It has been a long journey to get here, but I am thrilled and am looking forward to helping the club win more trophies.’

 What they say about him:

-“He’s a very good player.
+“He’s an excellent player.
 Box to box and defends very well.
 Everything he does is very good.
 If Chelsea needs him, he’s ready,” – Claudio Ranieri, August 2017.

-“What he’s done has been pretty evident to everybody.
-He’s had a fantastic season in a team that’s having a fantastic season, but even last year we were aware of him.
+“What he’s done is pretty clear to everybody.
+Danny did enjoy a fantastic season in a team that’s having a fantastic season, but even last year we were aware of him.

 In that area of the field, the competition is quite fierce, but this is an opportunity to bring him in and see if he can reproduce the quality of football he has achieved with Leicester.” – Roy Hodgson, 17 March 2016.